strychemi/strychemi/README.md

 I'm a software engineer who is passionate about improving the developer experience by writing well-documented and legible code.
 This is a constant learning process that keeps me motivated and I hope to share what I learn along the way!

-- 🔭 I’m currently working on a personal VSCode Extension for learning alogorithms.
+- 🔭 I’m currently working on a personal VSCode Extension for fun.
 - 🌱 I’m currently learning Typescript.
 - 🤓 Javascript/Typescript Lover.